yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/13-complex-yaml.md

 ====================

-The `yamlfile_value` template is great to check if a yaml key exists or not, and whether it exists has a specific value.
+The `yamlfile_value` template is great to check if a yaml key exists or not, and it does exist, if it has a specific value.

-But some of the resources and configurations of a Kubernetes cluster can be defined in quite a complex way, and just the Yaml path syntax used by the template may not be sufficient to get to the value we want to assess.
+But some of the resources and configurations of a Kubernetes cluster can be defined in quite a complex way, and just the yaml path syntax used by the template may not be sufficient to get to the value we want to assess.

 For this reason the CaC/content rules used by the Compliance Operator can